vmwshop/tutorials/distantreader.md

 ## Cleaning and Analyzing Your Study Carrel

 Notice how the content we used cannot simply be taken at face value.
 For example, Wikipedia and it’s related privacy policy information tends to take over frequency assessments if not cleaned.

 <img src="https://user-images.githubusercontent.com/15221098/87861701-c46a8480-c916-11ea-8a85-95729610d7ed.png" alt="keywords" class="responsive" width="400">
 <img src="https://user-images.githubusercontent.com/15221098/87861700-c16f9400-c916-11ea-9bfe-8ef107ddf850.png" alt="DRIssues1" class="responsive" width="400">

 The Distance Reader can help with pre-processing, but there is always work to do in terms of cleaning your data and conducting analysis.
 There are three essential types of desktop tools you will need/want in order to use the content of a study carrel.
 These types include: text editors, spreadsheet/database applications, and analysis programs.
-Please

 ### Text Editors
 Text editors read and write plain text files -- files with no formatting and no binary characters.
 Plain text files usually have a .txt extension.
 Every single file in a Distant Reader study carrel (except one) is a plain text file, and therefore, every single file (except one) is openable by any text editor.
 You can use a text editor to find/replace to find any character and change it to something else, which is useful for stopwords, carriage returns, newline characters, etc. Another very useful function of a text editor, especially used for the purposes of text mining and natural language processing, is the ability to change the case of all letters to either their upper or lower-case forms.
 Such is the most basic of text normalization/cleaning processes.